 There is a movie I saw in my twenties.
 Gattaca.
 It never really left me.
-One line from it settled into my life.
-Like a quiet tune you can’t stop humming.
+One line from it has stayed with me ever since.

 “I never saved anything for the swim back.”

 Back then, I was an underdog playing a rigged game.
-The film didn’t feel like a story.
-It felt like someone had told me a secret.
+The film didn’t feel like just a story.
+It felt like someone had let me in on a secret.

-It gave me a simple, hard truth.
-To beat impossible odds, you can’t look for a safety net.
-You have to give yourself entirely to the present.
-You just swim forward, knowing there is no return trip.
+It gave me a simple, hard truth: To beat impossible odds, you can’t rely on a safety net.
+You have to throw yourself completely into the moment.
+You just swim forward, knowing there’s no going back.
 You leave nothing in reserve.
 No backup plan.
 No return ticket.
-You sprint forward with nothing left behind.
-You have to burn through everything you’ve got.
-And only then, sometimes, the impossible opens up.
+You push forward, leaving nothing held back.
+You have to burn through everything you have.
+And only then, sometimes, the impossible cracks open.

-A lot of time has passed.
+A lot of time has passed since then.
 I am forty now.
-In some ways, I have crossed over.
-I hold better cards today.
-I am closer to the establishment.
-And yet, the fight hasn’t ended.
-It just changed shape.
-Deep down, I am still an underdog.
+In some ways, I’ve made it across.
+I’m holding better cards today, closer to the establishment.
+And yet, the fight hasn’t ended – It has only changed shape.
+Deep down, I am still that underdog.

-Before the mind can freeze itself calculating how to win, the body has to answer first.
+Before the mind can lock up trying to calculate the win, the body has to answer first.

 “I never saved anything for the swim back.”

-It is still the only rule I lean on.
+It’s still the only rule I live by.
 The one I return to when the numbers are bad and the world doesn’t care.

 I often think about baseball.
 Bottom of the ninth.
 The closer takes the mound.
-Nobody expects him to save his arm.
-He throws every pitch like it is the only one that matters.
+Nobody expects him to hold anything back.
+He throws every pitch like it’s the only one that matters.

-I want to live with that kind of focus.
-But not just for a single inning.
-From the first pitch to the last.
-No pacing yourself.
+I want to live with that kind of focus – not just for a single inning, but from the first pitch to the last.
+No pacing myself.
 No saving energy for tomorrow.

 That’s what it means to live without regret.